 - heart failure

-- inflammation of the food pipe (oesophagus) - symptoms include heartburn and pain when swallowing
+- inflammation of the food pipe (oesophagus) and small bowel - symptoms include heartburn and pain when swallowing or in your stomach

 Coping with side effects

 We have more information about side effects and tips on how to cope with them.